lizmat/Trap/README.md

 note $trap.text;  # foo␤    on STDERR
 ```

-The named argument `:tee` can be specified to output captured output as it is being captured on either the original STDOUT or STDERR output handle (by specifying the string "OUT" or "ERR".
+The named argument `:tee` can be specified to output captured output as it is being captured on either the original STDOUT or STDERR output handle (by specifying the string "OUT" or "ERR").

 ```raku
 my $trap = Trap(my $*OUT, :tee("teed.output".IO))